-The Natural Environment Research Council provides information, funding, services and facilities to a large and diverse community.
+The Centre for Ecology & Hydrology is part of the Natural Environment Research Council (NERC).
+NERC provides information, funding, services and facilities to a large and diverse community.
 The community’s size and diversity means that both individuals and organisations will have comments, ideas, complaints and grievances relating to the NERC policies, procedures and services that they use.
 Because of NERC’s size and diversity there are many ways you can contact us.
 For us to deal with your grievances quickly and effectively, we adhere to a set of promises and to help us achieve them, we ask that you follow the procedure described below.

 We will deal with all written complaints by:

 - acknowledging them immediately saying how long we will take to get back to you